Tinkerforge/doc/en/source/Hardware/Bricklets/LED_Strip.rst

    :target: ../../_images/Bricklets/bricklet_led_strip_strip_example_800.jpg

 The above picture depicts a typical WS2801 LED strip.
 You can see each module equipped with one WS2801 chip and a connected RGB LED.
 Recognize the signal labels for input (IN) and output (OUT): 5V, CK (clock), SD (serial data) and GND.
+In contrast to the WS2801, the WS2811 and WS2812 driver chips don't have a clock signal.

 .. _led_strip_bricklet_connectivity: